yadavknm/portaldocs/portal-sdk/templates/portalfx-onboarding.md

 7) [Hide all assets](portalfx-assets.md#how-to-hide-your-asset-in-different-environments) in your extension code before updating the framework config.
 By doing this, you can control when the assets can be shown and when you want to go live in Production.

+8) Make sure all assets are hidden in portal.azure.com.json and ms.portal.azure.com.json within your extension's config folder and control showing assets only when required in the desired environments.

 Note : Extension name cannot be changed once onboarding is complete.
 It will require a new onboarding and redirecting to the new extension.

 ![storage container](./../media/portalfx-extensions-onboarding/framework-extension-redirect-config.png)